As of January 2015, our SCBWI Ireland website has moved to: http://ireland.scbwi.org. Please visit us there!

-If you would like to learn more about the craft of writing or illustrating, you may want to consider some of the courses available in Ireland.
+If you would like to learn more about the craft of writing or illustrating, you may want to consider some of the courses available in Ireland and abroad.

 Note: SCBWI Ireland is not affiliated with any of these courses.
 From time to time, we do run workshops and retreats for our members; for more information about these, keep an eye on our Events page.

 The following list is not exhaustive, and you will need to check whether the course you are interested in is being run this semester (or year!)

 This course is suitable for aspiring, beginners, or emerging children’s writers/illustrators, and those with a love of children’s literature and art and enthusiasm to learn more.

 (with illustrator/author Adrienne Geoghegan)

 This course will especially appeal to those who wish to spend time on personal illustration projects, to those who want to build a strong illustration portfolio, and to visual art practitioners who have an interest in pursuing a career in illustration, either part or full time.

 Not specific to book illustrators, but a good way to hone elements of your craft.
 Dublin Institute of Design’s Certificate and Diploma course provides students with the latest skills and techniques used by professional graphic designers.